PetorSFZ/sfz_tech/README.md

 sfzCore is a base library for SkipIfZero graphical applications, replacing the now deprecated SkipIfZero Common library.
 It aims to provide high quality common components, while still keeping code bloat to a minimum.
 Among other things sfzCore contains:

-* Replacements for parts of STL (allocators, containers, etc) that aim to simpler, faster and slightly more low-level
+* Replacements for parts of STL (allocators, containers, etc) that aim to be simpler, faster and more low-level
 * Matrix and Vector primitives, along with some useful math functions
 * Geometric primitives (AABB, OBB, Spheres, etc) with some intersection tests
 * A simple game loop implementation